 He does not need to choose between portraying her as an object of desire and an autonomous creator, a work of art and an artist.
 It is hard to know who most inspired whom to undertake a more modern art.
 "Stieglitz, Steichen, Strand" hopes to say much the same about Stieglitz, Steichen, and Strand.
 They all make art out of people, urban architecture, and art.
 They all photograph themselves, with distinct notions of dashing masculinity.
 They photograph each other, with distinct notions of what counts as flattery.

 Still, the show's three rooms amount more to greatest hits than a parade of fresh insights.
 It cannot do justice to any of the three.
 It cannot do justice to Stieglitz as a center.
 To do that, it would have to include many more, like Clarence White, who passed through Stieglitz's galleries and journals.
 Other photographers of the time turn up in an adjacent room, with no particular theme or order.
 Other artists turn up, too, in photos—like the romance of Marsden Hartley in a fashionable overcoat.

 One could write off the entirety as having no more excuse than the shared initial letter S. However, museums are making creative use these days of their own resources, and this idea may work best small.
 With a full roster of photographers, the show would quickly descend into documentation.
 With just three, it would spin off into three separate blockbusters.
 Instead, one gets to experience the successive births of American Modernism in photography.
 And Stieglitz gets to hold its center.

 "Stieglitz, Steichen, Strand" ran at The Metropolitan Museum of Art through April 10, 2011.
+A related review looks at Edward Steichen in his years at Condé Nast.
 A personal aside: my father shared a dental practice with his brother—and a shared code.
 When a less than bright patient arrived, he would say, "Here comes the man with a hoe."